top of page

 The Phrasal Verb 'Pass Out' Explained

-An explanation of the different meanings of the English phrasal verb 'Pass Out', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'pass out' from a native speaker, with lots of examples in context

 Beefeaters marching and playing in a band in London